refact0r/monkeytype-themes/README.md

 ## Style Themes

 These are themes that change the color and feel of Monkeytype.
-Don't mix style themes together.
+DON'T USE MULTIPLE STYLE THEMES AT ONCE.

 ### Iceland